(Updated April 23, 2021)

 Destination BC has worked with the Ministry of Tourism, Arts and Culture and BC’s Ministry of Health to answer some frequently asked questions about the Provincial Health Officer announcement.
 You can find them on their COVID-19 Tourism FAQs page.

-We want your visit to Surrey to be enjoyable for everyone, respecting the health guidelines by the province as well as physical distancing while using parks and trails, and in shops and restaurants
+We want your time in Surrey to be enjoyable for everyone, respecting the health guidelines by the province as well as physical distancing while using parks and trails, and in shops and restaurants

 - Accommodators, restaurants, shops, and stores have implemented provincially approved guidelines for cleaning and physical distancing to keep staff and patrons safe.